What is it and why is it important?

 • Alcohol is measured by “units”.
 A pint of beer (ABV 5.2%) is 3 units.
 A 175ml glass of red wine (ABV 12%) is 3 units.

-• There is no “healthy” amount of alcohol but drinking less than 14 units per week helps you stay healthier.
+• There is no “healthy” amount of alcohol but drinking less than 14 units per week helps reduce risks to your health.

-• It’s good to have three days off drinking each week.
+• It’s good to have at least three days off drinking each week.

-• If you have 14 units it’s good to split this out evenly over at least 3 different days.
+• 14 units is a recommended maximum, and it’s good to split this out evenly over at least 3 different days.

-• Drinking too much alcohol can cause liver disease, stroke, and cancer.
+• Drinking too much alcohol can cause liver disease, stroke, and cancers.

 • Drinking too much alcohol can lead to dependent drinking (alcoholism).
 Dependent drinkers usually get physical symptoms if they suddenly cut down or stop drinking.
 It’s important to seek help if you’re worried about this.